 Surprisingly, really not bad!
 I was happy to see that a number of “horror” stories about attendees seemed to have not occurred this year, but it seemed to me that the overall tone of the event compared to how I remembered it was just plain better.
 There was less chaos, less of a ‘stand-offish’ attitude by attendees, and more of an overall ‘fun’ atmosphere.
 So it sounds like people behaved well!
 (I’m sure the staff appreciated that!)

-Now despite this, when you go, you still CAN get really great photos, you just have to get really creative if you’re going to take them!
+Now despite this, when you go, you still CAN get really great photos.
+You just have to get really creative if you’re going to take them!
 And that can be a lot of fun!
 I was very happy to see people doing this too.
 I think it helps build creativity and stretches us as artists.
-However, that just wasn’t something I had the time for this time around.
+However, I unfortunately didn’t have the time for it this time around.
 So while I didn’t take part in this, I enjoyed seeing it from behind the scenes as well as having the ability to move about easily and participate in the appreciation for Japanese pop-culture via wearing another more free-flowing fashion style.

 I didn’t wander through cosplay shoots too much though.
 Rather, I opted to make attending AKIRA’s events a priority.
-While AKIRA’s concert and birthday party were on Friday and Sunday respectively and I was unable to attend those days, I was able to make it to her panel and autograph signings on Saturday.
-It was great getting to speak with her, ask her questions, and in general just be able to express my appreciation for her willingness to share her talents – which I began to learn of and notice when I lived in Japan back from 2014-2016.
+AKIRA’s concert and birthday party were on Friday and Sunday respectively and I was unable to attend those days.
+But I was able to make it to her panel and autograph signings on Saturday.
+It was great getting to speak with her, ask her questions, and in general just be able to express my appreciation for her willingness to share her talents.
+(I began to learn of and notice when I lived in Japan back from 2014-2016.)

-For those who are unfamiliar with her work, AKIRAis a model, singer, and actress from Chiba, Japan.
+For those who are unfamiliar with her work, AKIRA is a model, singer, and actress from Chiba, Japan.
 Gaining fame as a Boys-Style Model in KERA magazine, AKIRA’s big singing break was her single “Aoki Tsuki Michite”, the ending theme for Black Butler (黒執事) : Book of Circus.
-Later, she began acting in stage plays, including the Vampire Knight musical as Kaname Kuran (which I got to see back in 2015 – it was fabulous, just saying).
-Asking her about it, I was surprised when she said Kaname was not her favorite character – that he was a character very focused on the idea of dying, and that she preferred Aido much more.
+Later, she began acting in stage plays, including the Vampire Knight musical as Kaname Kuran.
+(I got to see that back in 2015.
+It was fabulous, just saying.)
+Asking her about it, I was surprised when she said Kaname was not her favorite character.
+She said he was a character very focused on the idea of dying.
+Rather, she preferred Aido much more.
 Though surprising, I loved the insight!
 For those who know the series, what do you think?
 Who is your favorite character and why?

 Overall, while it was technically a ‘quiet’ convention for me, it was a needed break.
 For those who follow my blog, you might have noticed that my Grandmother’s passing was right around this time.
-Katsucon for me was just a one day needed break from how life was feeling and going at the time.
+A one day needed break from how life was feeling and going at the time was what Katsucon was for me.
 It wasn’t a party, but it didn’t need to be.
 It was just a break.
-That’s what I think many vacations can be for people – a break from things that weigh down on us so heavily.
+That’s what I think many vacations can be for people.
+They’re a break from things that weigh down on us so heavily.

 So… what’s the next event I’ll attend?
 I’m still not sure!
 But I’ll be sure to post about it when I do!
 Until then, I hope you also had the opportunity to enjoy Katsucon and I’ll see you next time!